Shop now & save up to 80% on medication

 Authoritative Sources

-In short, semaglutide has the stronger routine-care foundation today, while retatrutide has strong research interest but less settled clinical certainty.
-Discuss any medication change with a qualified clinician, especially if you have diabetes, take glucose-lowering medicine, or have complex medical history.
+In short, semaglutide has the stronger routine-care foundation today, while retatrutide remains a closely watched investigational option.
+Discuss any medication change with a qualified clinician, especially if you have diabetes, use glucose-lowering medicine, or have a complex medical history.

 This content is for informational purposes only and is not a substitute for professional medical advice.